ara303/template-gulp/README.md

 - Git, which you can get through installing [GitHub Desktop](https://desktop.github.com/) which installs `git`.

-There's an [alternte way to publish](https://github.com/edadams/template-gulp#to-surge) if you don't want to use `git`.
+There's an [alternate way to publish](https://github.com/edadams/template-gulp#to-surge) if you don't want to use `git`.